GabeMaldonado/GabeMaldonado.github.io/_posts/2018-10-23-ImportingFinDatafromWeb.md

 # Using pandas_datareader to import financial data from the web to a dataframe

-It is convinient to use pandas_datareader to import fiancial data directly into a dataaframe.
+It is convinient to use pandas_datareader to import fiancial data directly into a dataframe.
-The process is very straight-forward, there is minimal code required to to do and the data si available from different sources such as Google Finance, Yahoo!, the Federal Reserve, the World Bank, etc.
+The process is very straight-forward, there is minimal code required and the data is available from different sources such as Google Finance, Yahoo!, the Federal Reserve, the World Bank, etc.

 ```python